+254797 813499

 With the climate crisis pressing harder than ever, Nairobi became a stage for urgency, solidarity, and action.
 From 19–20 September 2025, the city joined a global wave of mobilisations under the banner Draw the Line, a campaign that began with Indigenous leaders in the Amazon and Pacific and has since become a rallying cry across continents.

 The timing was deliberate.
-Just days earlier, the Africa Climate Summit in Addis Ababa had concluded, and as the United Nations General Assembly marked its 80th anniversary in New York, African voices were insistent: enough of half-measures, it is time for decisive action.
-Ten years since the Paris Agreement, global temperatures continue to rise, and Africa, though contributing less than 4% of global greenhouse gas emissions, shoulders the heaviest burden.
+Just days earlier, the Africa Climate Summit (ACS) in Addis Ababa had concluded.
+At the same time, the United Nations General Assembly (UNGA) marked its 80th anniversary in New York, where African voices insisted that half-measures were no longer enough.
+Ten years after the Paris Agreement, global temperatures continue to rise, and Africa, though contributing less than 4% of global greenhouse gas emissions, shoulders the heaviest burden.
 Droughts, floods, food insecurity, and forced displacement now define daily reality for millions across the continent.

-The Nairobi mobilisation set out to confront this injustice by weaving together advocacy, artistry, spirituality, and grassroots organising.
-It was structured across three days, each carrying a unique weight and purpose.
+The Nairobi mobilisation set out to confront this injustice by interlacing advocacy, artistry, spirituality, and grassroots organising into a common stand for justice.
+It unfolded over two days, each carrying its own weight and purpose.

-The movement began at the Catholic University of Eastern Africa with the Interfaith Youth Forum on Peace and Integral Ecology, convened by the JPIC Franciscans Africa and partners.
+The movement began at the Catholic University of Eastern Africa with the Interfaith Youth Forum on Peace and Integral Ecology, convened by JPIC Franciscans Africa and partners.
 This year’s gathering marked the 10th anniversary of Laudato Si’ and the 800th Jubilee of St. Francis’ Canticle of Creatures, grounding ecological justice in faith and spirituality.
-Hundreds of young people, religious leaders, and civil society actors gathered to reflect on climate justice as a moral, spiritual, and social imperative.
+Hundreds of young people, religious leaders, and civil society actors gathered to turn their eyes and their conscience toward climate justice, seeing it as a moral, spiritual, and social summons echoing too loudly to be denied.
 Discussions tackled debt cancellation, human rights, and the ecological debt owed by the Global North to the Global South.
-The conclusion was as urgent as it was unifying that peace with creation is inseparable from peace among people.
+The conclusion was urgent yet unifying that, Peace with creation is inseparable from peace among people.

 On Saturday, the mobilisation spilled onto Lang’ata Road, where more than 2,000 participants marched from the Kenya Wildlife Service to the Catholic University of Eastern Africa.
-Skaters, cyclists, schoolchildren, interfaith leaders, human rights defenders, and indigenous groups turned the highway into a moving mural of resistance and hope.
-The climate carnival and fair at Catholic University of Eastern Africa celebrated diversity through music, art, and cultural expression, symbolising the future Africa wants: one rooted in clean energy, justice, equity, and dignity.
+Skaters, cyclists, schoolchildren, interfaith leaders, human rights defenders, and indigenous groups transformed the highway into a moving mural of resistance and hope.
+The climate carnival and fair at the Catholic University of Eastern Africa (CUEA) celebrated diversity through music, art, and cultural expression, symbolising the future Africa seeks, one rooted in clean energy, justice, equity, and dignity.

-For Africa, the demands went deeper to end fossil fuel colonialism, pay the climate debt, and return land and food sovereignty to local communities.
-Campaigners highlighted ongoing threats such as the East African Crude Oil Pipeline (EACOP), LNG projects in Mozambique, and drilling in the Congo Basin, insisting that these projects displace communities, destroy ecosystems, and trap Africa in poverty.
+For Africa, the demands cut closer to the bone.The call was to end fossil fuel colonialism, pay the climate debt, and restore land and food sovereignty to local communities.
+Campaigners drew attention to ongoing threats such as the East African Crude Oil Pipeline (EACOP), LNG projects in Mozambique, and drilling in the Congo Basin.
+These projects, they insisted, displace communities, destroy ecosystems, and lock the continent into poverty.

-What Nairobi witnessed was a declaration that Africa refuses to be a passive victim of the climate crisis.
-It was a demand that global leaders stop negotiating Africa’s future in closed-door boardrooms while communities bear the brunt of climate breakdown.
-From Nairobi to Johannesburg, from Cotonou to Suva, the Draw the Line mobilisation carried one resounding truth: our future belongs to people, not polluters.
+What Nairobi witnessed was a declaration that Africa refuses to remain a passive victim of the climate crisis.
+It was a demand that global leaders stop negotiating the continent’s future in closed-door boardrooms while communities continue to pay the price of climate breakdown.
+From Nairobi to Johannesburg, from Cotonou to Suva, the Draw the Line mobilisation carried one resounding truth.
+Our future belongs to people, not polluters.

 0 Comments